[Interview] 2014: Ukraine: 'He told me he loved me then said goodbye'

 Fast forward to 2020, and two new presidents later - Petro Poroshenko and Volodymyr Zelensky - and, for Matviychuk, the fight for "dignity" goes on.

-Her NGO - the Centre for Civil Liberties - is still fighting in the courts for justice for the 83 protesters killed on the Maidan.
+Her NGO - the Centre for Civil Liberties - is still battling in the courts for justice for the 83 protesters killed on the Maidan.

 They are also seeking justice for the 18 policemen who died.
 "These men were also tools used by the regime", Matviychuk said.